About E. Christian Brugger

 While at IPS, Brugger published widely in moral theology, moral philosophy, and in the interdisciplinary field of psychology and Christian anthropology.
 In 2007 he also taught as an adjunct professor of bioethics for the School of Philosophy at the Catholic University of America and became the Senior Fellow of Ethics at the Culture of Life Foundation in Washington, D.C.
 On that organization’s website, he publishes a bi-monthly article in bioethics.

 In July 2008, Brugger became an Associate Professor of Moral Theology at St. John Vianney Theological Seminary in Denver, Colorado.
-He serves as a theological advisor on ethical issues to Archbishop Charles Chaput and Bishop James Conley, as well as an advisor in bioethics to the Catholic Medical Association in Denver.
-Brugger is also a member of the board of the Fellowship of Catholic Scholars.
+In 2010 he was awarded the J. Francis Stafford Chair of Moral Theology, the first endowed chair in the seminary’s history.
+He serves as a bioethical advisor to the bishops of Denver and to the Denver chapter of the Catholic Medical Association.
+He is also a member of the board of directors of the Fellowship of Catholic Scholars.

+The Bruggers welcomed their third son, Thomas Athanasius Brugger, into the world in October 2009.
 Christian, Melissa, their children, the family’ s dog, hedgehog, snakes, skunk, tarantulas, gerbil, and toad live together in the foothills of the Rocky Mountains, twenty-five miles west of Denver.
-The Bruggers expect to welcome into the world their sixth child, Thomas Athanasius, in October 2009.

 Christian Brugger’s Publications